Interstate 95 in North Carolina: Route description

 I-95 is designated a Blue Star Memorial Highway for its entire length in North Carolina.
 It enters the state at the South Carolina state line, just north of the South of the Border attraction and just to the south of the town of Rowland.
 Traveling mostly northeasterly from the border, the freeway is joined in an overlap with US Highway 301 (US 301) at exit 10, and then I-95/US 301 intersects I-74 in Lumberton.
+Together, I-95 and US 301 serve as the main route through town and pass over a bridge over the Lumber River just before exit 19.
 On the north side of town, US 301 leaves at exit 22.
 From there, I-95 turns due northward through a rural area of the state, past the small farming community of St. Pauls.
 I-95 serves as the eastern bypass of Fayetteville where I-95 Business (I-95 Bus.), an older alignment, connects I-95 to downtown Fayetteville.

+Remaining east of Fayetteville, I-95 passes over some unremarkable bridges over the Cape Fear River just north of the interchange with North Carolina Highway 87 (exit 46).
+I-95 Business returns to I-95 at exit 56 (southbound only) near Eastover, only to be followed by the northern terminus of Interstate 295 and southern terminus of U.S. Route 13 both of which are at exit 58.

-I-95 intersects I-40 in Benson, US 264 in Wilson, and US 64 in Rocky Mount, three of the main east–west routes in the eastern part of the state.
-The last city it passes is Roanoke Rapids before leaving the state near the unincorporated community of Pleasant Hill at the Virginia border.
+I-95 intersects I-40 in Benson, then runs along bridges over the Neuse River between Four Oaks and Smithfield, the latter of which contains a notable retail outlet complex.
+Later, it has interchanges with US 264 in Wilson, and US 64 in Rocky Mount.
+I-40, US 264 and US 64 are three of the main east–west routes in the eastern part of the state, though a fourth route (Interstate 42) is proposed to cross I-95 in Smithfield.
+The last city it passes is Roanoke Rapids and another pair of bridges over the same river that city was named after before leaving the state near the unincorporated community of Pleasant Hill at the Virginia border.
 For most of the route, I-95 is paralleled closely by US 301.
 Besides the overlap with US 301 between exits 10 and 22, there are interchanges with US 301 at exits 1, 25, 40, 56, 90, and 107.